Glasgow Corporation Tramways

 GCT conductress cap badge — chrome with green enamel inlay.
 This badge was introduced during the Second World War and was worn right through to closure of the system.
 Author's Collection.

-GCT publicity photo — 1941.
+A GCT publicity photo — 1941.
 The lady in question was apparently a member of the secretarial staff rather than a bona fide 'clippie'!
 Thanks to Brian McGarrigle for this information.
 Photo courtesy of Alan Brotchie.

 GCT Long-Service Badges

 The GCT was certainly in a class of its own when it came to recognising the longevity of staff service.
-Long-service badges were first issued in 1900 (following a competition to select a suitable design) to recognise 5 years' continuous service from the founding of the municipal system (in 1894).
+Long-service badges were first issued in 1900 (following a competition to select a suitable design) to recognise 5-years continuous service from the founding of the municipal system (in 1894).
 Further badges were eventually produced to mark each subsequent 5-year anniversary (up to 40 years service).
 It seems more than likely that it was intended to add a '5-year' bar for each further five years of service, but this was only done for the 10 years' service badge, following which completely new designs were introduced (once again involving competitions).
 Long-service badges were of course also issued to uniformed staff who had joined since the founding of the department, upon completion of each unit of 5 years' service.

 Long-service badges were commonly worn on the right-hand side of the tunics (usually at breast level), and thus had two fixing lugs on the back; they were quite large and were therefore a prominent uniform adornment.
 Staff were expected to hand their old badges in when receiving a new one, with the former being melted down; the heavy wear on many of these badges is due to the soft metal (silver for 20 years and above) and the fact that employees were expected to keep their badges and buttons polished, and indeed took great pride in doing so.
-The 35-year and 40-year badges exist in three forms: the standard large tunic size (for tramcar staff); a smaller watch chain fob (as a permanent keepsake); and a smaller pin-back version, the purpose of which is not absolutely clear, though they were possibly issued to clerical staff.
+The 35-years and 40-years badges exist in three forms: the standard large tunic size (for tramcar staff); a smaller watch chain fob (as a permanent keepsake); and a smaller pin-back version, the purpose of which is not absolutely clear, though they were possibly issued to clerical staff.

-The 40 years service badges were first issued in 1934 (40 years on from the commencement of municipal ownership) and therefore only exist in ‘Glasgow Corporation Transport’ form.
-The very first issues of the 40-year badge (i.e., in 1934) bore the legend ‘1894-1934’, whilst those in subsequent years (i.e., from 1935 onwards) bore the legend ’40 years service’.
+The 40-years service badges were first issued in 1934 (40 years on from the commencement of municipal ownership) and therefore only exist in Glasgow Corporation Transport form.
+The very first issues of the 40-yeara badge (i.e., in 1934) bore the legend ‘1894-1934’, whilst those in subsequent years (i.e., from 1935 onwards) bore the legend ’40 YEARS’.
 Only 18 staff (all presumably male) were eligible for the 1934-issued badges due to so many being killed during the Great War, so in all likelihood, only 36 were ever made (18 badges in solid silver, along with 18 fobs in silver gilt).
-Several variations in enamel, wording and material are known for the 40-year 'Transport' fobs and badges.
+Several variations in enamel, wording and material are known for the 40-years 'Transport' fobs and badges.

 The lucky recipients of long-service badges turned up for a presentation, were given a celebratory drink (non-alcoholic), and were then expected to return to work for the rest of the day!